 In my case I want to do most of my testing on an actual cluster so I will also cover a Kubeadm deployment, in a separate post.

-You could also choose to go with a cloud based solution, The three big providers (GCP, Azure and AWS) all have services to cover them.
+You could also choose to go with a cloud based solution, The three big providers (GCP, Azure AKS and AWS) all have services to cover them.
+Personally I’m not a big fan of public cloud and I am more interested in the background workings of Kubernetes.

 Both choices requires a container run-time interface (CRI).
 In most cases I come across this tends to be Docker.
 One of the reasons for this is that docker images have become the standard type of images used in many cases.
 Some of the other CRIs out there are cri-o and containerd.